af-pedro/af-pedro/README.md

 pe.fonseca@outlook.com

 ## 💼 What I’m Currently Working On
+**Churn Analysis for a Subscription Services Company**

+= Goal: Identify the main reasons for subscription cancellations and predict which customers are at highest risk of churn.
+= Question: What factors lead customers to cancel their subscriptions, and how can we predict these cancellations?
+= Tools: Python (Pandas, Scikit-learn, Matplotlib, Seaborn), SQL for data query, Power BI or Tableau for visualization.

+## 🚀 Key Projects
-Analysis of Power Plants in Germany: Provides an in-depth analysis of power plants across Germany.
+###  1. Analysis of Power Plants in Germany:

+Provides an in-depth analysis of power plants across Germany.
 It aims to offer insights into the distribution, capacity, and types of energy sources utilized within these regions.

+Tech Stack: Python, Pandas, Matplotlib.

 Repo Link: https://github.com/af-pedro/The-winter-is-coming-Analyzing-the-Power-Plants-in-Germany

-## 🚀 Key Projects
-###  1. Dus-Noise-Pollution
+### 2. Dus-Noise-Pollution
 Description: This project provides an overview of noise pollution in düsseldorf streets using different visualization technics.

 Tech Stack: Python, Pandas, Matplotlib.

 Repo Link: https://github.com/af-pedro/Dus-Noise-Pollution

-###  2. Düsseldorf Noise Pollution Visualization
+###  3. Düsseldorf Noise Pollution Visualization
 Description: This Shiny App provides visualizations of noise pollution data in Düsseldorf.

 Tech Stack: R and Shiny